Balmain (fashion house)

+It operates over 50 stores.
+Its primary flagship is located on Rue Saint-Honoré in Paris.
+Additional flagship locations are in Tokyo, New York City, London, and on Via Montenapoleone in Milan.
+This includes six stores in the United States including in on Madison Avenue in New York City, Bal Harbour, Las Vegas, and Melrose Place in Los Angeles.

-In 2016, Mayhoola Investments acquired Balmain for a figure reportedly close to €500 million ($548 million).
-Balmain was 70 percent controlled by heirs of Alain Hivelin.
+Balmain was acquired by Qatari Crown investment firm Mayhoola for Investments for a figure reportedly close to €500 million ($548 million) in 2016.
+Prior to the deal, Balmain was 70 percent controlled by heirs of Alain Hivelin.
 The company does not regularly release financial information, but Les Echos estimated its revenue in 2015 at €120 million (about $136 million), growing from an estimated €30 million (about $34 million) in 2012.
 Balmain expected to reach a revenue of €150 million in 2017, 90% of which is generated by the wholesale channel, and is also putting more effort into direct retail.

+Balmain appointed Antonin Tron as its Creative Director starting November 2025.

 History

+Pierre Balmain, 1945–1982

 Balmain was born in 1914 in France.
 His father owned a drapery business and his mother and sister owned a fashion boutique where he often worked after his father's death in 1921.
 He attended the École des Beaux-Arts in 1933–1934, with intent to study architecture but instead ended up spending the majority of his time designing dresses.
 After working for atelier Robert Piquet as a freelance artist and spending time with Edward Molyneux, he left school to work for Molyneux.
 In the late 1930s, he served in the French air force and the army pioneer corps.
 After peace was declared, he worked at Lucien Lelong and opened his own fashion house under his name at 44, rue François 1er in Paris.
 He released his first collection in October 1945 and his first fragrance, Jolie Madame in 1949.

 In the period following World War II, Pierre Balmain was "a king of French fashion" and outfitted stars including Ava Gardner and Brigitte Bardot, the Nicaraguan first lady Hope Portocarrero, and Queen Sirikit of Thailand.
-Marlene Dietrich wore Balmain clothes that she selected in "No Highway in the Sky" (1951).
+Marlene Dietrich wore Balmain clothes that she selected in No Highway in the Sky (1951).

-Successors
+1982–1992

+Erik Mortensen, 1982–1990

 After Balmain's death in 1982, the house was led by Erik Mortensen, described by Vogue as "Pierre Balmain's right hand".
 Mortensen had joined the house to work as Balmain's assistant in 1951.
-After succeeding Balmain, Eric Mortensen worked to maintain the brand aesthetic in the ever-living world of couture while still maintaining the progressive spirit of creativity in the fashion industry.
-The Balmain house recruits Peggy Huynh Kinh in 1982 to provide artistic direction for women's ready-to-wear and women's and home accessories license studios.
+After succeeding Balmain, Mortensen worked to maintain the brand aesthetic in the ever-living world of couture while still maintaining the progressive spirit of creativity in the fashion industry.
+The Balmain house recruited Peggy Huynh Kinh in 1982 to provide artistic direction for women's ready-to-wear and women's and home accessories license studios.
 Eric Mortensen won two Golden Thimble awards for his haute couture collections, one for the Autumn/Winter 83/84 and one for the Autumn/Winter 87/88.
 He left the house in 1990.
-After his departure, designer Hervé Pierre took over until 1992 working as director of ready-to-wear and haute couture.